Hixie/isd/servers/src/systems-server/techtree/README.md

 in liters, and the keyword `component` indicates that the material is measured in units.

-> TODO: support fluids.
+> TODO: support fluids, gases.

+This must be followed by two of the following:

-Then, the diameter of one unit of this material must be given, as a length.
+  * A comma, the keyword `size`, and the diameter of one unit of this material, as a length.

+  * A comma, the keyword `density`, and the material's density.

-Then, the keyword `weighs` must be specified, followed by the mass of one unit of this material, as a mass.
+  * A comma, the keyword `mass`, and the mass of one unit of this material.

-The field must end with a semicolon `;`.
+Finnaly, the field must end with a semicolon `;`.

 Examples:

 ```
-metrics: bulk 1m weighs 1kg;
+metrics: bulk, size 1m, mass 1kg;
-metrics: component 10cm weighs 100g;
+metrics: component, size 10cm, mass 100g;
-metrics: pressurized fluid 1m weighs 1000000kg; // TODO: support this
+metrics: pressurized fluid, size 1m, mass 1000000kg; // TODO: support this
+metrics: bulk, size: 1mm, density 1000kg/m^3;
 ```